D'Jalma Garnier: Book

 Mel Bay released Garnier's 2009 book, a method book with a collection of 14 songs by the masters of Louisiana Creole fiddle music, and an instructional DVD with supplemental performances.
 The songs were chosen because they are either the first ones people tend to learn, were written by a master and have many possibilities for variations, or cover related styles.
 The method covers the technique step-by-step along with tricks necessary to perform the music.
 Garnier created sheet music for many Creole folk classics.
 The transcriptions are unique for this music genre because these songs have been passed down from player to player and learned by ear.

 This volume is a rich sampling of core material from Louisiana roots music.
 The late Canray Fontenot is the best known Creole fiddler, and much of this book is infused with his legacy, including five of his compositions and a video clip.
-Mr. Garnier has included two of his own tunes, and the rest are by pioneer Louisiana fiddlers of the past—Amédé Ardoin, Bébé Carriere, and Dennis McGee, along with zydeco favorite Boozoo Chavis.
+Mr. Garnier has included two of his own tunes, and the rest are by pioneer Louisiana fiddlers of the past—Amédé Ardoin, Bébé Carrière, and Dennis McGee, along with zydeco favorite Boozoo Chavis.
 The method part of the book explains Creole fiddle technique, including bowing, cross bowing, fingering, double stops, and scratching, helping the reader learn to play in a Louisiana style.
 Along with learning to play solo, information is included on working with accordion players, a second fiddle, guitarists, starting a tune in a group and other tips about working with bands, and amplification.
 Additional resources are available when playing the disc on a computer.